 Want bad results?
 The potential side effects of Botox become more likely when alcohol is consumed post-treatment, which can cause a poor treatment outcome.
 While the results of a bad Botox treatment can be reversed as it wears off, who wants to be stuck with an asymmetrical face, a botched Botox lip flip, or a droopy eyebrow or eyelid for months?

 It can make you look older!
-Consuming alcohol after having Botox injections can lead to unpredictable results that could make you look older, instead of the intended youthful effect.
+Consuming alcohol after having Botox injections can lead to unpredictable results that could make you look older instead of the intended youthful effect.
 That’s not the look you’re going for, is it?

 Thinking about risking it anyway?
 People react to Botox differently, making it essential to avoid drinking alcohol after your appointment.
-Just because your friend did it last time and was okay, doesn’t mean you will be.
+Just because your friend did it last time and was okay doesn’t mean you will be.

 Do you really want a bruised, swollen face?
-Since alcohol works as a blood thinner and stimulates the relaxation of your blood vessels, drinking can make those small puncture wounds into big bruises under your skin.
+Since alcohol works as a blood thinner and stimulates the relaxation of your blood vessels, drinking can turn those small puncture wounds into big bruises under your skin.
 Bruises lead to swelling.
 Besides giving you the chance of an asymmetrical facial expression, you’ll end up with a bruised, swollen face for up to 7 days.
 If you want fantastic results with minimal bruising, don’t drink after Botox.

 What does alcohol do after Botox?